toazd/selah/README.md

 # Selah - Cross-Platform Bible Study App

-A cross-platform Bible study application built with Flutter with no strings attached (no ads, no analytics, no stores).
+A cross-platform Bible study application built with Flutter with no strings attached (no ads and no analytics).
+Supports completely offline install and functionality and also offers free online sync services (for as long as the service can be support: currently using the free tier on Supabase: https://supabase.com/pricing).

 - Selah is currently in open beta and your thoughts/contributions/bug reports would be helpful and will shape the future of the app.
   - We are especially in need of users to test the app on MacOS desktop and iOS mobile platforms!